Extensions of characters in type D and the inductive McKay condition, I: Introduction

 \begin{theo} Let $\la\in\cusp(\bL^F)$.
 Assume \Cref{hyp_cuspD_ext} holds for $\tD_{l',sc}(q)$ ($4\leq l'<l$).
 Then some ${(\ZZZ(\wbG)\bL)}^F$-conjugate $\la_0$ of $\la$ has an $(N\NNN_E(\bL))_{\la_0} $-stable extension to $N_{\la_0}$. \end{theo}

-Studying the group structure of $N$, our proof uses essentially the Steinberg relations for the structure of $G$, not its realization as spin group, making probably more uniform a case-by-case but effective proof of Geck-Lusztig's theorem for other quasi-simple groups of Lie type (see \cite[4.3]{BS} and \cite[4.13]{CSS} for types A and C).
+Studying the group structure of $N$, our proof uses essentially the Steinberg relations for the structure of $G$, not its realization as spin group, making probably more uniform a case-by-case but effective proof of Geck--Lusztig's theorem for other quasisimple groups of Lie type (see \cite[4.3]{BS} and \cite[4.13]{CSS} for types A and C).

 We should point out that the above extendibility property is part of the following wider problem where $(\bH ,F)$ is a reductive group defined over a finite field and $F$ is its associated Frobenius endomorphism.